aldoexpert/ckeditor-readmore/README.md

 Please parse the diataö element using the language you use to display the text so that it has readmore

 ## Attribution
-Widget icon by Aldo Expert.
+Widget icon by Aldo Expert